8 days Escorted Tuscan Food & Wine Tour with options to extend your stay.

-Arrival at Rome airport and transfer to your hotel on your own or add an optional transfer.
-Time to settle in, meet tour escort and welcome dinner in a typical “Osteria d’Italia”.
+Arrive at Rome airport and transfer to your hotel on your own or add an optional transfer.
+Time to settle in, meet the tour escort, and welcome dinner in a typical “Osteria d’Italia”.
 During the evening there will be an introduction to the tour and the Slow Food philosophy.
 Transfer to the hotel and overnight stay.

 DAY 2: PIENZA - MONTEPULCIANO (B, T, T)

 Morning departure for Pienza, the perfect example of a renaissance city, famous for its Pecorino cheese.
 Visit a Pecorino cheese producer Pianporcino Farm and learn something about the cheese-making process and sample the fare.
 Proceed to Montepulciano, one of the most characteristic and intact medieval cities in Italy which, from a height of 605 meters above sea level, offers amazing views over the surrounding hillsides.
 Visit the Gattavecchi winery for a tasting, then explore the wonderful town center of Montepulciano.
 Transfer to the hotel Villa Il Palagio in Rignano Sull’Arno (Florence) and overnight stay.

 DAY 3: FLORENCE (B, T)